-The Gambian passport currently ranks on the 72nd place according to the Guide passport index.
-It provides visa-free access to 68 countries.
+The Gambian passport is currently ranked 78th place on the Guide Passport Index.
+It provides visa-free access to 67 destinations.
 This gives it an overall medium-low mobility score.
-The Passport Ranking has dropped from 45th in 2006 to the current ranking.
 Gambian passport holders have visa-free access and visas on arrival to countries such as Malaysia, Senegal, Singapore and Barbados.
-Gambian nationals require a visa to enter about 158 destinations in the world.
+Gambian nationals require a visa to enter about 162 destinations in the world.
 Some of the destinations for which a prior visa is required are the United States, the European Union, the United Kingdom and Japan.

 The Republic of The Gambia is a former British colony consisting of 5 regions.
 The nation is situated in Western Africa and is bordered by Senegal and the North Atlantic Ocean.
 The most significant regions are West Coast, Banjul and Upper River.
 The Gambia has a surface area of 10,689 square kilometers.
 This makes it the 6th smallest country in Africa.
 Its climate is tropical with a rainy and a dry season.
 Its terrain is characterized by the flood plain of the Gambia river, mangroves and savanna.